KimGreenbush/Pirate_Crew/README.md

 # Pirate_Crew

-A fun app to create the perfect pirate crew.
+A fun app to create the perfect pirate crew!

 Give each crew mate a name, postion, quote, and decide if they should have a peg leg, hook, and/or eye patch!